Volunteers at EarthCorps

 - Maintain social distancing.
 During the event please be sure to maintain a 6-10 feet physical distance from fellow volunteers and our event leads.

 - Bring your work gloves.
 If you need work gloves, all North Puget Sound events will have extra on hand.

 At any point our public agency or public health guidelines change, processes will be updated to reflect current restrictions and practices.

 YOUTH AND KIDS:

 All youth under 14 years old must be accompanied by a parent, guardian or responsible adult.
-Youth between the ages of 14 and 17 who are not with a parent or guardian must bring a completed and signed Youth Waiver the day of the event.
+Youth between the ages of 14 and 17 who are not with a parent or guardian must complete a signed waiver.

 Yes.
-Exposing kids of all ages to caring for the environment is important, but four hours is a long time for little ones.
+Exposing kids of all ages to caring for the environment is important, but two hours can seem like a long time for little ones.
 You are welcome to leave early, but make sure you show up at the beginning of the event so you do not miss important safety information.

 Service Hours and Credit for Volunteering

 In many cases, volunteering with EarthCorps counts for service hours!
 Check with your school, class, or program to verify that volunteering with EarthCorps (a 501c3 nonprofit) will count.
 When you sign up for an event on our volunteer calendar, please indicate if you are volunteering for credit.
 This helps us know that our volunteer team needs to sign your forms and approve your hours.